-Before any data can be transferred, a Bluetooth connection must be established between the telescopic antenna and the smartphone.
-This process will happen automatically when a connection is required.
+Before any data can be transferred, a Bluetooth connection must be established between the Fusion Light control unit and the smartphone.
+This process will start automatically when a connection is required.
 Figure 7.2 is a graphical depiction of the Bluetooth connection process when entering the "Magnetometer" function.